Skip to Content

 • Utilise visual aids such as presentations, slides, and written agendas during meetings to supplement verbal communication.
 These aids can provide valuable context and make it easier to follow the conversation.

-• Ask! – Even If they have a hearing aid is there anything else you can do to help them?
+• Ask! – Even if they have a hearing aid, is there anything else you can do to help them?
 For example, do they need to lipread?
-Then you can make small adjustments such as making sure you are fully facing them
+Then you can make small adjustment, such as making sure you are fully facing them

 For workers with hearing loss: Coping with hearing loss at work